AlcoholRehabHelp Logo

 6 min read

-Vyvanse, which is the brand name of the drug lisdexamfetamine, is a prescription medication and controlled substance used to treat attention-deficit/hyperactivity disorder (ADHA).
+Vyvanse is the brand name of the drug lisdexamfetamine.
+It’s an FDA-approved prescription medication and controlled substance for attention-deficit/hyperactivity disorder (ADHD) and binge eating disorders in adults.

 Sponsored